jlove29/js-factoring/README.md

 # js-factoring

-UPDATE: GDL-compatible version in the gdl folder.
+#### UPDATE: GDL-compatible version in the gdl folder.

 To run on port 9147:

     cd gdl
     node loader.js

+#### UPDATE: compatible with disjunctions (p V q)

+To run the disjunction code:

+    node disj.js

+You can change the propositions in the disjunction in the variable `p`.

 ------